Main Menu

 Once you get into position the maze panel will appear at the bottom of your screen.
 Depending on which position you are playing, one of two panels will appear.
 For the logic player a map appears, and for the charisma player, a navigation box.

-The objective of the maze game is for the logic player to give the charisma player a number of directions that will guide them through a maze.
+The objective of the maze game is for the logic player to give the charisma player a number of directions that will guide them through a maze before the five minute timer runs out.
 The trick here is the charisma player cannot see what the map looks like, so they have to solely rely on the logic player for directions.

 Charisma Player